Legorel/dotfiles/README.md

 ### Manually

-Use an external tool, copy the file by yourself, or use any other method that fits you.
+Use an external tool, copy the files by yourself, or use any other method that fits you.